gitlabhq/gitlabhq/doc/ci/triggers/README.md

 - [Introduced][ci-229] in GitLab CE 7.14.
 - GitLab 8.12 has a completely redesigned job permissions system.
 Read all about the [new model and its implications](../../user/project/new_ci_build_permissions_model.md#job-triggers).
-- GitLab 9.0 introduced a trigger ownership to solve permission problems.
+- GitLab 9.0 introduced a trigger ownership to solve permission problems,
+- GitLab 9.3 introduced an ability to use CI Job Token to trigger dependent pipelines,

 Triggers can be used to force a rebuild of a specific `ref` (branch or tag) with an API call.